-7 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.
+6 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.

-Pursuant to the Part 200 Uniform Requirements, before award decisions are made, OJP also reviews information related to the degree of risk posed by applicants.
-Among other things to help assess whether an applicant that has one or more prior federal awards has a satisfactory record with respect to performance, integrity, and business ethics, OJP checks whether the applicant is listed in SAM as excluded from receiving a federal award.
-If OJP anticipates that an award will exceed \$150,000 in federal funds, OJP also must review and consider any information about the applicant that appears in the non-public segment of the integrity and performance system accessible through SAM (currently, the Federal Awardee Performance and Integrity Information System; "FAPIIS").
+In addition, if OJP anticipates that an award will exceed \$150,000 in federal funds, OJP also must review and consider any information about the applicant that appears in the non-public segment of the integrity and performance system accessible through SAM (currently, the Federal Awardee Performance and Integrity Information System, (FAPIIS)).

 Important note on FAPIIS: An applicant, at its option, may review and comment on any information about itself that currently appears in FAPIIS and was entered by a federal awarding agency.
-OJP will consider any such comment by the applicant, in addition to the other information in FAPIIS, in its assessment of the risk posed by applicants.
+OJP will consider any such comments by the applicant, in addition to the other information in FAPIIS, in its assessment of the risk posed by the applicant.

 The evaluation of risks goes beyond information in SAM, however.
 OJP itself has in place a framework for evaluating risks posed by applicants for competitive awards.
-OJP takes into account information pertinent to matters such as --
+OJP takes into account information pertinent to matters such as:

-- 1. Applicant financial stability and fiscal integrity - Quality of the management systems of the applicant, and the applicant's ability to meet prescribed management standards, including those outlined in the DOJ Grants Financial Guide - 3.
+- 1. Applicant financial stability and fiscal integrity - Quality of the applicant's management systems, and the applicant's ability to meet prescribed management standards, including those outlined in the DOJ Grants Financial Guide - 3.
 Applicant's history of performance under OJP and other DOJ awards (including compliance with reporting requirements and award conditions), as well as awards from other federal agencies - 4.
 Reports and findings from audits of the applicant, including audits under the Part 200 Uniform Requirements - 5.
-Applicant's ability to comply with statutory and regulatory requirements, and to effectively implement other award requirements
+Applicant's ability to comply with statutory and regulatory requirements, and to effectively implement other award requirements.